hsqStephenZhang/vscode-onetab/README.md

 ## 3. todo

+1. optimize icons
+2. optimize interaction experience, making it more ergonomic
-add search feature(by group name or tags) in webview page, so that you can easily find the tab groups you want
+3. add search feature(by group name or tags) in webview page, so that you can easily find the tab groups you want